-So in an effort to help you find the right tool to protect your business, here is what we believe are key features for a great fraud management system.
+So in an effort to help you find the right tool to protect your business, here is what we believe are key features for a great fraud management solution.

-A fraud management system can have a major impact on the overall performance of your organization, from automating decisions to detecting sophisticated fraud schemes.
+A fraud management system can have a major impact on the overall performance of an organization, from automating decisions to detecting sophisticated fraud schemes.

-Through the use of modern technologies like machine learning, you can reduce risk by quickly identifying patterns in data with minimal human input needed, all in real-time.
+Through the use of technologies like machine learning, you can reduce risk by quickly identifying patterns in data with minimal human input needed, all in real time.

-Although manual reviews will remain necessary for certain orders, an automated fraud management software can drastically cut the time spent and boost the efficiency of your team.
-Furthermore, it gives you a clear one-stop-shop for your team to analyse orders.
+Although manual reviews will remain necessary for certain orders, automated fraud management software can drastically cut the time spent and boost the efficiency of your team.
+Furthermore, it gives you a clear one-stop shop for your team to analyze orders.

 It must be fluid across departments so you’ll need to be able to create multiple logins for your team, with various permission levels.
 Having a centralized GUI (graphical user interface) where you can control, manage and communicate ideas about how to fight fraud utilizing each department.